 The story behind that one was I got a superannuation statement in the mail many years ago back in probably early 2002 and I nearly had a heart attack.
 I just thought, wow, I’ve been working all these years and you know, I’ve got this tiny little amount in super.
 Basically I just thought, that’s it, I’ll be teaching until I drop dead on the classroom floor.

 It was pretty grim, I must admit it, and it was exactly what I needed because I just thought, wow, I don’t know what to do about this.
 We can only earn a certain amount of income and okay, you could go out and get a second job.
-There’s ways of earning extra income, but you have to put in more time for those dollars.
+There are ways of earning extra income, but you have to put in more time for those dollars.
 Mum and dad had already owned this probably for quite some years.
 And I thought, yeah, maybe I should investigate property investing, which I did.
-And end of November of the year 2002, I purchased a brand new property in Newcastle.
-And after that I started my next investment property…thing is I waited people and people do this too, you know, they get one and I go, ah, that’s good.
+And at the end of November of the year 2002, I purchased a brand new property in Newcastle.
+And after that I started my next investment property… the thing is I waited for people and people do this too, you know, they get one and I go, ah, that’s good.
 I’ve got a property, all is good.

 A lot of people only end up ever with one property, and it’s all about what you want.
 If you, if you want to create wealth one property won’t get you there.
 Certainly not.
 But at least I guess if you have a good investment property and you only ever buy one, well that’s better than none at all.
 Anyway, I bought one, killed off a few years and then I received a text message from my brother and he alluded me to a property that was getting a really high yield and I went to purchase in WA in one of these horrible mountain mining town called Karratha and I bought in Karratha in 2005, and I ended up selling that property in 2007 and made just over $200,000 from that property.